joelparkerhenderson/wordbooks/pages/stakeholders/index.md

 # Stakeholders

-In the context of business, stakeholders refer to individuals or groups who have a stake in the operations, decisions, and outcomes of a company or organization.
-These can include customers, employees, investors, suppliers, agencies, communities, and others who are directly or indirectly impacted by the activities of the company.
+In a business context, stakeholders are individuals and groups who have roles in the operations, decisions, and outcomes of a project or organization.
+These can include customers, employees, investors, suppliers, agencies, communities, and others who are impacted by the activities of the project or organization.

-Stakeholders are important for businesses to identify and engage with, as they can have a significant influence on the success or failure of the company.
-Understanding their needs, expectations, and concerns can help companies make more informed decisions and create strategies that are in alignment with their interests.

 There are types of stakeholders in a business: